rhodamined/sg_map_server/README.md

 ## Client Usage
 - `/hello` to GET json file for yesterday's date.
 If no such file exists, serve up a contingency file, currently set to "2025-08-19".
+- `/hour/0` through `/hour/23` to retrieve same as above, but only for a single hour's worth of data.
 - `/datalog` to GET txt file for log of API pulls from Datamall.
 Very helpful for troubleshooting... suspect API has unspoken limits.
 - `/outputlog` to GET txt file for log of python script that parses data into the arduino-usable JSON.
 Use to see which dates have really bad data.